Hearing loss and dementia

 Dementia and Hearing Aids

 On average, participants in the study began using hearing aids at 62 years of age.
-Clinicians found that episodic memory declined with age, but the rate of decline slowed down considerably after the use of hearing aids.
-Scores on memory tasks did not stop the decline completely after the use of hearing aids, but the decline did slow down.
+Research suggests that the use of hearing aids slows down episodic memory decline.
+Episodic memory naturally decreases with age, but the rate of this decline can be slowed down with the use of hearing aids.

 “Increased access to quality hearing healthcare might delay the onset of cognitive impairment (and help) reduce the impending dementia epidemic” – Longitudinal Relationship Between Hearing Aid Use, and Cognitive Function.
 Maharani, et al. J. American Geriatrics Society, April 2018.